-- (a) establish a written National Civil Aviation Security Programme and ensure its maintenance and implementation to safeguard civil aviation against acts of unlawful interference through regulations, practices and procedures which take into account the safety, regularity and efficiency of flights; and - (b) make available to airports and aircraft operators operating in Kenya, air navigation service providers, and other operators and entities concerned, a written version of the appropriate parts of the National Civil Aviation Security Programme and/or relevant information or guidelines enabling them to meet the requirements of the National Civil Aviation Security Programme.
+National Civil Aviation Security Programme. (b) make available to airports and aircraft operators operating in Kenya, air navigation service providers, and other operators and entities concerned, a written version of the appropriate parts of the National Civil Aviation Security Programme or relevant information or guidelines enabling them to meet the requirements of the National Civil Aviation Security Programme.

-(2) Without limiting the generality of subregulation (1)(a), the National Civil Aviation Security Programme shall include, but not limited to the following matters-
+(2) Without limiting the generality of sub regulation (1) (a), the National Civil Aviation Security Programme shall include, but not limited to the following matters-

-- (a) allocation of responsibilities for implementation of the programme; - (b) co-ordination, facilitation and communications; - (c) protection of airports, aircraft and navigation facilities; - (d) co-ordination of landside security measures between relevant departments, agencies, other organizations of the State, and other entities, and identification of appropriate responsibilities; - (e) security control of persons and items being placed on board aircraft; - (f) security equipment; - (g) personnel, including selection criteria and training; - (h) management of response to acts of unlawful interference;

-- (i) evaluation of effectiveness of the programme; - (j) adjustment of the programme and contingency plans; - (k) financing of security; and
+- (a) allocation of responsibilities for implementation of the programme; - (b) co-ordination, facilitation and communications; - (c) protection of airports, aircraft and navigation facilities; - (d) co-ordination of landside security measures between relevant departments, agencies, other organizations of the State, and other entities, and identification of appropriate responsibilities; - (e) security control of persons and items being placed on board aircraft; - (f) security equipment; - (g) personnel, including selection criteria and training; - (h) management of response to acts of unlawful interference; - (i) evaluation of effectiveness of the programme; - (j) adjustment of the programme and contingency plans; - (k) financing of security; and - (I) protection and handling procedures for security information shared by other States.